-We’re stepping away from hormones now.
-Well, your diet will impact your testosterone production, but it's important for more reasons than just that.
-You need the right diet to be able to grow any hair at all, so we'll discuss what you should be eating and why.
+Your diet will impact your testosterone production but it's important for more reasons than just that.
+You need the right diet to grow any hair at all, so we'll discuss what you should be eating and why.

 Let's discuss the hormonal impact of your diet first.
-There are two things that are known to have a pretty big impact on testosterone production: soy and animal products.
+Two things are known to have a pretty big impact on testosterone production: soy and animal products.
 Unfortunately, that covers a lot of ground.

 Now, we don't want to get into stupid stereotypes.
 For the most part, soy won't hurt your T levels.
-But, if you're substituting soy primarily for all of your protein intake, you should have a conversation with your doctor.
-Everyone is different, but there are studies that link heavy soy intake to lowered testosterone levels, and that can affect your beard.
+But if you're substituting soy primarily for all of your protein intake, you should have a conversation with your doctor.
+Everyone is different, but some studies link heavy soy intake to lowered testosterone levels, and that can affect your beard.

-Ultimately, this means that you have to do a little research if you want to optimize beard growth.
-Knowing where your food comes from and how it is handled can help you navigate the sea of hormones and hormonal influencers to get the healthy, beautiful beard you desire.
+Ultimately, this means you have to do a little research if you want to optimize beard growth.
+Knowing where your food comes from and how it's handled can help you navigate the sea of hormones and hormonal influencers to get the healthy, beautiful beard you desire.

-This is a surprising lesson for a lot of guys.
-Plenty of us need to learn weight (starting with yours truly), but it turns out that weight loss is hard on beard growth.
-You see, in order to lose weight — no matter how you go about it — you have to maintain a negative calorie diet.
-It's literally impossible to lose weight otherwise.
-The problem is that when you stay in negative calorie territory for a long period of time, your body responds in a peculiar way.
+Counting calories is a surprising lesson for a lot of guys.
+Plenty of us need to lose weight (starting with yours truly), but it turns out that weight loss is hard on beard growth.
+You see, to lose weight — no matter how you go about it — you have to maintain a negative calorie diet.
+It's impossible to lose weight otherwise.
+The problem is that when you stay in negative calorie territory for a long period, your body responds peculiarly.

-Depending on how fast you're losing weight, you might get symptoms of calorie deficiency.
-Basically, your body panics at losing weight (even when you're doing it in a healthy way), and it shuts down non-essential functions in order to save calories.
-One of the first functions to get killed is hair growth.
-This applies to your whole body, and it certainly inhibits hair growth.
+Depending on how fast you're losing weight, you might get symptoms of a calorie deficiency.
+Your body panics at losing weight (even when you're doing it healthily) and it shuts down non-essential functions to save calories.
+One of the first functions to get killed is hair growth; this applies to your whole body and it certainly inhibits beard growth.

 For all of you who don't want or need to lose weight, count your calories.
 You need to be in caloric equilibrium to have the very best hair growth.